justin2004/weblog/DRAFTS/troubleshooting/README.md

 2: glass in "single pane of glass" does evoke visibility but it also evokes inaccessibility as in "behind glass"

+3: because systems programmers are not super common maybe that is why IT/Infrastructure policies don't accommodate them

 http://www.brendangregg.com/Perf/linux_observability_tools.png